Pennsylvania Heroin Addiction Treatment

 Why People Abuse Heroin

-Addiction almost always has underlying causes that led to the substance abuse in the first place.
-Common underlying causes of addiction include a history of trauma, mental illness and chronic stress.
+Addiction almost always has underlying causes that lead to the substance abuse.
+Common underlying causes of addiction include a history of trauma, mental illness, and chronic stress.

 It’s common for people who have a mental illness to self-medicate their symptoms with drugs or alcohol.
 When this occurs, it’s known as co-occurring disorders or dual diagnosis.
 Around half of all people who abuse drugs or alcohol have a co-occurring mental illness.
 Sometimes, the mental illness led to substance abuse as a way to cope.
 Other times, the drug abuse led to the mental illness as the result of brain changes associated with heavy abuse.

-How Heroin Hijacks the Brain: Addiction and Dependence
+How Heroin Hijacks the Brain: Addiction & Dependence

 Heroin is highly addictive for two main reasons.
 First, it produces an intense euphoria that makes people want to keep using it.
 Secondly, it produces a high level of tolerance almost immediately, which means that you need larger doses to get the desired effects.

-Heroin addiction and dependence aren’t the same thing, although they most often occur together.
+Heroin addiction and dependence aren’t the same things, although they most often occur together.